Agramondis

 Duration: January 2022 - November 2022

-The project aims to refine the country specific strategies in the development of product standards, commercialization of processed biofortified foods as well as understanding the contribution of such foods to micronutrient intake which could significantly reduce the prevalence of micronutrient deficiencies in the six countries.
-The main objective is to develop a catalogue and nutrient profiles of the most widely available biofortified processed foods in the selected countries.
-Agramondis will be conducting the study to assess and identify the processed food products available on the market that contain the biofortified crops as ingredients in the six countries.
+The project aimed to refine the country specific strategies in the development of product standards, commercialization of processed biofortified foods as well as understanding the contribution of such foods to micronutrient intake which could significantly reduce the prevalence of micronutrient deficiencies in the six countries.
+The main objective was to develop a catalogue and nutrient profiles of the most widely available biofortified processed foods in the selected countries.
+Agramondis conducted the study to assess and identify the processed food products available on the market that contain the biofortified crops as ingredients in the six countries.

 THE ROYAL FOUNDATION OF THE DUKE & DUCHESS OF CAMBRIDGE - Scoping Visit for Sustainability Prize